Minyus/pipelinex/README.md

 PipelineX is a Python package to develop pipelines for efficient Machine/Deep Learning experimentation by separating:

+[With Kedro]

+- Pipeline/DAG definition
-- Pipeline/DAG definition (in a YAML/JSON file)
+  - [With PipelineX] Pipeline/DAG definition in a YAML/JSON file
+  - [With PipelineX] Syntactic sugars (easier grammar) including Sequential API
 - File I/O, database access
+  - [With PipelineX] Additional Kedro-style `DataSet`s, including multiple images in a foldler
-- Logging, performance benchmarking
+- Logging, performance benchmarking (time and memory profiling) using decorators
+  - [With PipelineX] Additional decorators including GPU memory profiling using NVIDIA Management Library (NVML)
-- Parameter configuration (in YAML/JSON files)
+- Parameter configuration in YAML/JSON files
+  - [With PipelineX] Include (nested) Python classes and functions in YAML/JSON files

+[With MLflow]

 - Saving metrics to a database supported by SQLAlchemy (SQLite, PostgreSQL, etc.)
-- Analysis of experiments
+- Analysis of experiments with a dashboard

 <p align="center">
 <img src="img/ML_project_from_experimentation_to_production.png">